FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

 Remember, the rest of our values are going to be 4 bytes, and we put together a helper
-function to convert a 4 byte slice into a `u32` so let's use that.
-But first we need to
+function to convert a 4-byte slice into a `u32` so let's use that.
+But first, we need to
 add a new error to our `Error` enum.
-Initially we setup our helper to return a `Result<u32, String>` but in retrospect, this was probably a mistake.
-Instead let's add a new error for
+Initially, we set up our helper to return a `Result<u32, String>` but in retrospect, this was probably a mistake.
+Instead, let's add a new error for
-the one case that our conversion can fail.
-While we are at it we can actually remove one
+the one case where our conversion can fail.
+While we are at it we can remove one
 of our error cases `InvalidChangeCounter` since that can only happen when `try_parse_u32`
 fails.